Museum of the Shenandoah Valley: House

-The Glen Burnie Historic House traces its history to surveyor James Wood (?-1759), who settled the land in the early 18th century and donated portions of his land to establish the city of Winchester, Virginia, in 1744.
-His son, Robert Wood constructed the central portion of the Glen Burnie Historic House in the 1790s.
-The house’s ownership passed through several generations of the Wood family and Glass family, until Julian Wood Glass Jr. (1910–1992), acquired it in 1955.
-Julian Wood Glass Jr. was the last descendant of James Wood to own the Glen Burnie Historic House.
+The Glen Burnie House originated on land settled in the early 18th century by surveyor James Wood (d.
+1759), who later donated portions of his property for the establishment of Winchester, Virginia, in 1744.
+His son, Robert Wood, constructed the central portion of the house in the 1790s.
+Ownership of the property remained within the Wood and Glass families for several generations until it was acquired by Julian Wood Glass Jr. (1910–1992) in 1955.

-Beginning in 1959, and aided by his partner R. Lee Taylor, Glass transformed the house into a country estate and designed the Glen Burnie Gardens.
-Glass created the Glass-Glen Burnie Foundation prior to his death in 1992, and entrusted the Foundation to open the site to the public as a museum.
-The Glen Burnie Historic House & Gardens opened to the public in 1998.
+Beginning in 1959, Glass, with the assistance of his partner R. Lee Taylor, developed the property as a private country estate and designed what became known as the Glen Burnie Gardens.
+Prior to his death in 1992, Glass established the Glass-Glen Burnie Foundation and directed that the property be preserved and opened to the public as a museum.
+The Glen Burnie House and Gardens opened to visitors in 1998.

-Today, interpretive panels tell the story of those who lived in the house from 1796 to 1992 and exhibitions are presented annually in the drawing room.
+Today, interpretive panels tell the story of those who lived in the house from 1796 to 1992, and exhibitions are presented annually in the drawing room.

 The house is listed on the National Register of Historic Places and the Virginia Landmarks Register.

 Gardens

 Tulip garden at the Glen Burnie Historic House.

-The Gardens were created beginning in 1956 and evolved over the latter half of the 20th century.
-Built for formal entertaining, the gardens include sculptures, fountains, and folly buildings.
-Highlights include Rose, Statue, Vegetable, Asian, and Perennial Gardens.
-The pond in the Water Garden is stocked with golden trout.
-In the fall, the garden hosts an event called "Garden Lights"; a self-guided walking tour through seasonal light displays.
+The Glen Burnie Gardens were developed beginning in 1956 and expanded throughout the latter half of the 20th century.
+Designed for formal use, the gardens include sculptures, fountains, and ornamental structures.
+Identified areas include the Rose Garden, Statue Garden, Vegetable Garden, Asian Garden, and Perennial Garden.
+The Water Garden includes a pond stocked with golden trout.
+Each fall, the Gardens host an event called "Garden Lights," which allows visitors to take a self-guided walking tour of seasonal light displays.

 Museum

 The Museum of the Shenandoah Valley was designed by architect Michael Graves and opened to the public in 2005.
-The museum contains four main galleries:
+In December 2024, Scott Stroh was named Executive Director and CEO of the museum.
+The museum includes four main galleries: the Shenandoah Valley Gallery, Founders Gallery, R. Lee Taylor Miniatures Gallery, and a Changing Exhibitions Gallery.